Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 Working definition

-In this article, a multi-feed soap dispenser system refers to a centralized soap supply configuration where:
+In this article, a multi-feed soap dispenser system means a centralized soap supply arrangement where:

 - One bulk reservoir supplies multiple automatic dispensers

-- Dispensers draw soap through dedicated distribution tubing
+- Each dispenser receives soap through dedicated tubing

 - Individual cartridges are eliminated

-This configuration is different from informal bulk refill bottles.
-Multi-feed systems are engineered commercial solutions designed for repeatable performance and controlled maintenance.
+This is different from informal bulk refill bottles.
+Multi-feed systems are engineered commercial solutions built for repeatable performance and controlled maintenance.

 Typical applications for multi-feed systems